All kinds of QUESTIONS & ANSWERS are just for you.

 A: The gy6 uses 10w40 oil and will use 9/10 of a liter or 900ml if your oil container has a window with the hash marks on it.
 Be advised it will not read on your dipstick when this motor is on a Honda Ruckus.
 So, do not be alarmed.

-A: The Honda Ruckus is a Japanese 49cc liquid cooled engine that make about 4hp.
-The Gy6 is a Chinese 150cc air cooled engine that makes about 9-10hp in stock form.
+A: The Honda Ruckus is a Japanese 49cc liquid-cooled engine that makes about 4hp.
+The Gy6 is a Chinese 150cc air-cooled engine that makes about 9-10hp in stock form.

 A: We go over the torque settings in this video attached.